Neonatal-Perinatal Fellowship Program

 - If a not a citizen of the United States or a permanent resident, a copy of current, appropriate visa

 Applicants are advised to access their file frequently to ensure timely submission of all components of their application.
-A personal interview is required for applicants who will be ranked for matching, and the Division of Neonatology can offer up to $200 (plus hotel for out-of-town candidates) to offset travel expenses.
+An interview is required for applicants who will be ranked for matching, and the Division of Neonatology can offer up to $200 (plus hotel for out-of-town candidates) to offset travel expenses for in-person interviews.

 Tobacco-free hiring policy

-To help preserve and improve the health of its patients, their families and its employees, Children’s Hospital of Philadelphia implemented a tobacco-free hiring policy.
+To help preserve and improve the health of its patients, their families and its employees, CHOP implemented a tobacco-free hiring policy.
 This policy applies to all candidates for employment (other than those with regularly scheduled hours in New Jersey) for all positions, including those covered by the Collective Bargaining Agreement.

 Meredith Feldman, BS